ed-marquez/hedera-example-supra-oracle-contract-push/README.md

 ## [`main.js`](./main.js)

 With this script, you start by deploying the [`ConsumerContract.sol`](./contracts/ConsumerContract.sol) and passing to its contructor the Supra storage contract address (`storageContractAddress`).
-Get the right address from: [https://supra.com/docs/data-feeds/decentralized/networks/](https://supra.com/docs/data-feeds/decentralized/networks/)
+Get the right storage address from: [https://supra.com/docs/data-feeds/decentralized/networks/](https://supra.com/docs/data-feeds/decentralized/networks/)

 Then call the `getPrice` and/or `getPriceForMultiplePair` functions using the desired price pair indices.
 Get the right price pair indices from: [https://supra.com/docs/data-feeds/data-feeds-index/](https://supra.com/docs/data-feeds/data-feeds-index/)